IntegrativeMechanobiologyLaboratory/iTACS/README.md

 # iTACS overview

-Need guidance to implement iTACS on your microscope?
-We will be glad to help: dtambe@southalabama.edu
+Need guidance to implement iTACS on your microscope or looking for collaboration?
+We will be glad to hear from you: dtambe@southalabama.edu

 Here is an overview of an iTACS-based experiment to examine physiological properties of individual adherent cells: